-Where does the iceberg fall short, and what model is better suited to threat intelligence practices and solutions?
+Where does the internet iceberg fall short, and what model is better suited to threat intelligence practices and solutions?

-Where the Analogy Gets It Wrong
+Where the Internet Iceberg Analogy Gets It Wrong

 It’s easy to think of the surface, deep, and dark web operating in compartmentalized “layers” of digital space.
 In reality, they are not distinctly separated but highly interwoven, with deep and dark web pages “hiding in plain sight” amongst the navigable surface web.

 Beyond how the web is actually structured, the iceberg also fails to capture how users navigate the internet, especially from a threat intelligence perspective.
 Nefarious online activity happens on the surface and deep web as much as the dark web.
-Many threat actors on the dark web have digital footprints that overlap to deep and surface web spaces.
+Many threat actors on the dark web have digital footprints that overlap deep and surface web spaces.
 Online risks never occur in silos as the iceberg might suggest, and investigations that begin on the surface web often cross over to the deep and dark web, and vice versa.